rocket6317/YouTube-Flask/README.md

 # 🎬 YouTube Livestream Redirector

-A lightweight Flask-based service that redirects users to the best available stream URL for a given YouTube livestream — with smart caching.
+A lightweight Flask-based service that extracts a YouTube livestream .m3u8 HLS URL and serves it in a way that IPTV players (like OTT Navigator, TiviMate, VLC) can consume — with smart caching.

 ## 🚀 Features